 Carpentry is one of the most versatile building trades—you'll never run out of work if you're good.
 But getting started means proving you've got the fundamentals and the work ethic.
 Whether you're fresh from trade school or learned from family, let's show contractors you're worth bringing onto the crew.
+If you aren't sure how to properly format your safety protocols and framing basics, reviewing our trades resume methodology will give you a major advantage.
+Once you have a year of real site preparation under your belt, the entry-level carpenter resume will be your next template.

 “Carpentry apprentice with trade school diploma and 6 months job site experience.
 Trained in framing, finish work, and cabinet installation.
 Strong math skills and blueprint reading ability.
 OSHA 10 certified.”